Youssef11296/task-tracker-system/README.md

 # System overview

 This is a system that allow the user to create and track his own tasks.

+The application provide end-to-end CRUD functionalities to the user so, he can easily, Create, Read, Update, adn Delete his own tasks.

 It's built with many technologies and Javascript frameworks mainly using ReactJS, Typescript, and Node.js.

 # System top used dependencies